-There's no one-size-fits-all solution for this issue as it depends on how much memory you need versus how much memory you have.
+There's no magic number for the memory allocation as it depends on how big is your project and how much memory your system have.
 You can start by probably doubling the amounts as in the below example and then go from there such as in below example:

 The changes will take effect after Eclipse is restarted.